ALS and Wellness Blogger

 My final strategy to end it all was simply to not show up at the pool for a while.
 Let things cool off for a few weeks, I thought.

 And so, one day following a couple weeks absence my husband and I returned to the pool.
-We just reached the entrance when a man nervously came up.
+We had just reached the entrance when a man nervously came up.
 “My wife can’t make it today,” he said, “but she sent me to give you this….you are the Bag Lady aren’t you?”

 Momentarily stunned, we looked at what the man was holding in his hands.
 It was a white kitchen sized garbage bag crammed, and I mean crammed, full of all manner of plastic bags!